Top 4 Pre-Trained Models for Image Classification with Python Code

 While it is not possible to provide an in-depth explanation of Inception in this article, you can go through this comprehensive article covering the Inception Model in detail: Deep Learning in the Trenches: Understanding Inception Network from Scratch

-Let’s see how to implement it in python-
+Let’s see how to implement it in Python for this pretrained models for image classification model-

 Step 1: Data Augmentation